 Risk vs. reward

 A successful investing strategy is a balancing act between risk and potential rewards.
 But the best strategy can only be as successful as the investor's ability to execute it.
 If your investments keep you up at night or if you know that a stock market downturn may prompt you to sell, you may need a different approach.
 After all, your investment strategy should be one that you'll be able to stick with.
 Ample research has found that selling investments with a plan to get back in the market once the tumult clears can often lead to suboptimal results.
-Losses that were only on paper get locked in and there's a high likelihood of missing the best days in the market which can hamstring long-term returns.
+Losses that were only on paper get locked in and there's a high likelihood of missing the best days in the market, which can negatively affect long-term returns.
 If you're not sure how to build your own investment mix, consider connecting with a Fidelity financial professional for more help.